-We use courses delivered by the authority to help staff learn about SEN and disability awareness.
+We use courses delivered by the authority to help staff learn about SEN and disability awareness as well as District 13 Hub.

 The SENCO has completed the National Award for SEN Co-ordination.

 The staff have annual Epi pen and diabetes training provided by the school nurse.